porterasche/capstone/README.md

 You will also need Python for the server, along with the additional package that can be downloaded with `python -m pip install Django`.
 Open a terminal in `capstone/server` and start it by running the command `python manage.py runserver`.
 You can visit http://localhost:8000/courses/ to see the basic homepage.
 Documentation for continuing to set up this server can be found at https://docs.djangoproject.com/en/5.0/intro/tutorial01/.

+## Documentation

+The generated documentation for the project can be found at this link for the python backend files: [Documentation](https://porterasche.github.io/capstone/files.html).
+The generated documentation for the front end can be found at this link:

 ## Release Notes

 ### Code Milestone 1